Background and Challenge

 - IT systems

-Finally, the L.E.K. team brought together all of the modules to develop a post-acquisition roadmap and timeline, delivering a complete transition plan that detailed critical actions, from agreeing to acquire the business through to completion of the transaction, and through the first year of ownership.
+Finally, our team brought together all of the modules to develop a post-acquisition roadmap and timeline, delivering a complete transition plan that detailed critical actions, from agreeing to acquire the business through to completion of the transaction, and through the first year of ownership.

-The research, analysis and modelling delivered by L.E.K. provided a business plan and negotiating position that ultimately enabled the client to acquire the target company.
+The research, analysis and modeling delivered by us provided a business plan and negotiating position that ultimately enabled the client to acquire the target company.
 The post-acquisition transition plan informed the client’s future planning activities and strategy, ensuring the business was able to hit the ground running on day one of the acquisition.

 Since the acquisition, the new company has exceeded all expectations, proving to be a successful and profitable company and establishing itself as a strong and secure platform for future growth into other European markets.